Weekend at Bernie's II: Plot

-Over dinner (paid for with Bernie's credit card, in one of its many uses), Larry tells Richard he found a key to a safe deposit box in St. Thomas, U.S. Virgin Islands, and asks Richard if he will use the computer at work to see if the $2 million is in Bernie's account.
-At first Richard refuses but ultimately gives in.
+Over dinner, paid for with Bernie's credit card, Larry tells Richard he found a key to a safe deposit box in St. Thomas, U.S. Virgin Islands.
+Larry asks Richard if he will use the computer at work to see if the $2 million is in Bernie's account.
+At first, Richard refuses but ultimately gives in.

 Meanwhile, in the U.S. Virgin Islands, a voodoo queen named Mobu is hired by mobsters to find the $2 million Bernie stole.
-She sends two servants—Henry and Charles —to go to New York, get Bernie's body, use a voodoo ceremony to reanimate him, and bring him back to her so he can lead her to the money.
-Their attempts to bring Bernie back are plagued by accidents.
-They prepare in a bathroom at a sleazy porno theater for the voodoo ceremony, but having lost the sacrificial chicken, they use a pigeon instead.
-This limits Bernie's ability to walk toward the hidden money: he only moves when he hears music.
+She sends two servants, Henry and Charles, to go to New York, get Bernie's body, use a voodoo ceremony to reanimate him, and bring him back to her so he can lead her to the money.
+Accidents plague their attempts to get Bernie back.
+They prepare in a bathroom at a shady adult movie theatre for the voodoo ceremony.
+Having lost the sacrificial chicken, they use a pigeon instead.
+As a result, Bernie is reanimated but only moves when he hears music.
 At the 42nd Street–Grand Central subway station, Henry and Charles soon abandon him to chase a man who stole their boombox.

-Later that night, Larry and Richard sneak into their office building to check Bernie's account, only to find that Bernie is the only one that can open it.
-They are soon arrested by officers for breaking and entering.
-After their release, they find Bernie (whom they believe is still dead), stuff him into a suitcase, bring him with them to the Virgin Islands, and put him into a small refrigerator in their hotel room.
+Later that night, Larry and Richard sneak into their office building to check Bernie's account, only to find that Bernie is the only one who can open it.
+Police officers soon arrest them for breaking and entering.
+After their release, they find Bernie, whom they believe is still wholly dead, stuff him into a suitcase, bring him with them to the Virgin Islands, and put him into a small refrigerator in their hotel room.

 Unbeknownst to the two, Hummel is following them to recover the embezzled cash.
-The guys successfully use Bernie to open his safety deposit box but they only find a map.
-Meanwhile, Larry befriends a lovely native girl named Claudia, and gives her the map.
-Later, he and Richard are captured by Henry and Charles, who take them to Mobu.
+The men use Bernie to open his safety deposit box, but only find a map.
+Meanwhile, Larry befriends a lovely native girl named Claudia and gives her the map.
+Henry and Charles capture the two and take them to Mobu.
 With one of the mobsters holding a gun to his head, she forces Richard to drink a poisonous potion and tells them they must find the map by sundown to get the antidote.